-Last Sunday I went on the Danish Architecture Centre‘s Bedre Byggeskik i Valby walk, the first of three walks hosted by DAC as part of CPH’s Golden Days Festival themed around World War One (of which much more to come).
-Unlike most of DAC’s walks which celebrate the shiny and new this walk looked at the Bedre Byggeskik/better building movement, set up in 1915 to encourage good craftsmanship in the building of social housing.
+On Sunday I went on the Danish Architecture Centre‘s Bedre Byggeskik i Valby walk, the first of three walks hosted by DAC as part of CPH’s Golden Days Festival themed around World War One.
+Unlike most of DAC’s walks celebrating the shiny and new this walk looked at the Bedre Byggeskik/better building movement, set up in 1915 to encourage good craftsmanship in the building of social housing.

 Turns out there may be a reason for this – large areas of housing were built and laid out following the ideas of Ebenezer Howard and his garden cities, resulting in low density and room to breathe.
-The only drawbacks are the size of the gardens, meaning the houses are pretty close together, and some are now pretty close to the railway lines, with two S tog lines plus the main line to Roskilde passing close by.
+The only drawbacks are the size of the gardens, meaning the houses are pretty close together, and some are now pretty close to the railway lines, with local lines plus the main line to Roskilde passing close by.

 The walk was led by Nan Dahlkild, who has written an article on Bauhaus in Denmark, which I shall have to hunt down.
-Both Bauhaus, in particular its early stress on craftsmanship, and the Garden City movement got frequent shoutouts during the walk, which also benefited from contributions from a couple of locals.
+Both Bauhaus, in particular its early stress on craftsmanship, and the Garden City movement got frequent shout-outs during the walk, which also benefited from contributions from a couple of locals.
 Those now much sought after one family homes were previously occupied by one extended family per floor, with a famous photo showing all 28 occupants of one house posing in the garden.

-Stops on our walk included Lyset (1912-14; Wikipedia | dansk), Valby Vænge (1918-19), buildings put up by Valby og Omegns Byggeforening (1898-1903), and finally Den Røde By/the red town, and Den Hvide By/the white town, also known as Trekanten/the triangle (1920).
+Stops on our walk included Lyset (1914), Valby Vænge (1919), Den Røde By/the red town and Den Hvide By/the white town, also known as Trekanten/the triangle (1920).
 Not visited on the day: Kløverbladet, Selveje and Venners Hjem.

-General walking type Peter Olesen comes from Valby and has a new book coming out imminently, both på dansk (Ude i Valby) and in English (Out here in Valby) editions.
-We’ll have to go back, although green areas for the beags within the residential areas are at a premium, with both Valby and Vigerslev parks, which we already know well, to be found on the edges of the kommune.
+With re/development focused on the Carlsberg area on the border with Frederiksberg and the metro nowhere in evidence, the area is thankfully currently free of building sites.
+We’ll have to go back, although green areas for the beags within these residential areas are at a premium, with both Valby and Vigerslev parks, which we already know well, to be found on the edges of the district.